 You will only be able to submit your application for approval by the UK Host Organisation's Approver once all sections of the application form have been marked as complete and all participants have marked their work as complete AND have submitted their section.
-The Lead applicant must check the status of the UK Sponsor's Head of Department, two nominated referees, the Lead applicant's current supervisor and the UK Sponsor under the 'Participants' tab on the summary page of the application form.
+The Lead applicant must check the status of the UK Sponsor's Head of Department, two nominated referees, and the UK Sponsor under the 'Participants' tab on the summary page of the application form.
 Applications submitted after the deadline will not be accepted.